bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 My goal here is to help direct new Bevy users to some known-good resources, so you can start working on the kinds of games you want to make. :)

-The plugins listed here are compatible with the latest Bevy release and use permissive licenses (like Bevy itself).
+The plugins listed here are compatible with the current Bevy release and use permissive licenses (like Bevy itself).

 This page is limited.
 I can only recommend plugins I know enough about.
 Please